Railways in Melbourne: Network development and level-crossing removals

-The Regional Rail Link project, which created a new Deer Park–West Werribee railway line in the city's west with new stations at Wyndham Vale and Tarneit, as well as adding an additional track pair between Sunshine and Southern Cross, was completed in mid-2015.
-Although the project was intended to provide segregated routes for regional trains to Geelong, Ballarat and Bendigo, rapid population growth in areas served by the new line forced these services to perform the role of an outer suburban network, causing significant delays and overcrowding.
+In mid-2015, the Regional Rail Link project was completed.
+It created a new Deer Park–West Werribee railway line in the city's west, with stations at Wyndham Vale and Tarneit, as well as adding a pair of non-electrified tracks between Sunshine and Southern Cross for regional trains.
+Although the project was intended to provide routes for regional trains to Geelong, Ballarat and Bendigo segregated from electrified Metro services, rapid population growth in areas served by the new line meant that V/Line trains had to perform the role of an outer suburban service, causing significant delays and overcrowding.

-A redesigned network map was released by PTV at the end of 2016, which replaced an emphasis on fare zones with delineation of individual lines and service patterns.
+A redesigned network map was released by PTV at the end of 2016, which replaced an emphasis on fare zones with a delineation of individual lines and service patterns.
 The new map also incorporated regional services and was designed to be accessible to passengers with the most common types of colour blindness.

-Metro's contract to operate the suburban network was renewed in 2017 for a further 7 years.
-The renegotiated contracts included higher monthly performance targets, which it failed to meet 6 times in the first year of the contract's operation.
+Metro's contract to operate the suburban network was renewed in 2017 for a further seven years.
+The renegotiated contracts included higher monthly performance targets, which Metro failed to meet six times in the first year of the contract's operation.